 Better WP Security – This name says it all: it really is one of the better WP security plugins.
 In just a matter of seconds, any WordPress website’s security can be dramatically improved.

-Theme Security: While protecting your WordPress Installation is important you should also be concerned about your theme.
+Theme Security with WordPress Security Plugins: While protecting your WordPress Installation is important you should also be concerned about your theme.
 Many third party themes are pre injected with malicious code.
 While WordFence will check your theme for malicious code, you should also make sure that your theme is using the latest WordPress Code.
 That’s where Theme-Check comes in, a plugin that will check all the code in your theme and recommend fixes for you.
 It’s simple to use and it’s very effective in keeping your theme current.

 While we lean more towards WordFence, the others are just as good at protecting your WordPress installation.
 In the end, remember this: Passwords are NOT security, they are a deterrent.
 If you were going to have a dog be a deterrent to burglars you would get a Big Ferocious Dog.
 Make your password Big and Ferocious like: 1%kKErt#27lMt&@q – who’s going to guess that!!!